 What is yoga?

-Yoga is a holistic practice originating in ancient India with the purpose of uniting the body, mind and spirit using yoga poses – called asanas – linked with the breath.
+Yoga is a holistic discipline originating in ancient India, with the purpose of uniting the body, mind and spirit using yoga poses – called asanas – linked with the breath.
 “It’s a lifelong practice that also occurs off the mat,” says Brathen.
 “Moral disciplines and personal observations help to bring about more peace in our everyday lives.”

 What is Pilates?

 Pilates focuses on muscle toning and body control, with an emphasis on your core and alignment.
 “Joseph Pilates, a German anatomist, created this system of exercise in the early 20th century to strengthen, stretch and create balance in the body,” says Amy Nelms, founder of Flatiron Pilates in New York City.
 “The biggest difference between the two is that Pilates uses specially designed apparatus to challenge the body and provide support when needed.”
 The reformer machine – which is fitted with straps, springs and a sliding carriage – is perhaps the most well-known.